elizabethshope/visualizations/README.md

-# visualizations
 This repository contains code and data for some of my data visualizations.
+Feel free to check out the code and data, and take a look at my [portfolio website](http://elizabeth-shope.com/), where the visualizations are displayed.